FederatedAI/FATE/python/fate_client/pipeline/README.rst

    # deploy select components
    pipeline.deploy_component([dataio_0, hetero_lr_0])
    # deploy all components
    # note that Reader component cannot be deployed.
-Always deploy pipeline with Reader by specified component list.
+Always deploy pipeline with Reader by specifying component list.
    pipeline.deploy_component()

 Then load model, file path to model storage may be supplied.